 Landau and Lifshitz (1975), in their classical treatise: The Classical Theory of Fields, on page 349 state: "Since it has definite energy, the gravitational wave is itself the source of some additional gravitational field... its field is a second-order effect ...
 But in the case of high-frequency gravitational waves the effect is significantly strengthened ..."
 Thus it is possible to change the gravitational field near an inanimate object by means of HFGWs and move it.
 Bonner and Piper (1997), in their paper entitled "The gravitational wave a rocket" state: "Loss of mass and gain in momentum arises ... because of the emission of quadrupole or octupole GWs."
 Thus, according to them, one has the potential of propelling a craft by means of GWs.
 Fontana (2000), in his paper entitled "Gravitational radiation and its application to space travel" quotes theories that predict GWs can be employed for propulsion, that is, the generation of space-time singularities (see also Ferrari, et al, 1988) with colliding beams of HFGW and a form of "propellantless propulsion."
 The concept is that HFGW energy beamed from off board can create gravitational distortions, that is, "Hills" and "Valleys" that the spacecraft or other vehicle is repelled by, or "falls into," or "falls toward."
-Again, HFGWs are proposed as a propulsion means!
+HFGWs provide a remote means for causing perturbations to the motion of objects such as missiles (anything from bullets to ICBMs), spacecraft, rogue comets or minor planets that are destined to impact Earth, land or water vehicles or craft - a totally new propulsion system!
 4.2 Communication: